Noxicid Caps (Esomeprazole)

 Frequently Asked Questions

-Most patients experience rapid symptom relief, with complete healing usually occurring within 4 weeks of treatment.
+Most patients experience symptom relief rapidly, with healing typically complete within 4 weeks.

-Yes, Noxicid Caps can be taken with food or on an empty stomach.
+Noxicid Caps can be taken with or without food.

 Important Disclaimer